 Both the metagenome and metatranscriptome differed significantly in their composition between litter and soil (Fig. 3).
 This is consistent with the fact that the composition of bacterial and fungal communities differs among these horizons in the studied ecosystem (Baldrian et al., 2012) as well as elsewhere (Lindahl and Tunlid 2015; López-Mondéjar et al., 2015), reflecting the properties of these habitats (Baldrian 2017).
 The differences were more pronounced in the metatranscriptome.
-Litter was more rich in transcripts of cellulases and ligninases (Fig. 4), indicating the importance of decomposition of recalcitrant plant biopolymers.
+Litter was enriched in transcripts associated with cellulases and ligninases (Fig. 4), indicating the importance of decomposition of recalcitrant plant biopolymers.
 Soil showed an increased share of enzymes acting of α-glucosidases and especially trehalases, the storage compounds of ECM fungi (Nehls et al., 2010) that represents a major part of fungal community in soil (Baldrian et al., 2012).
 The share of AA and GH reads in the total metagenome (5%) was approximately double compared to 1.6-2.1% in the metagenome of a mixed temperate forest (Pold et al., 2016) and the share of their transcription (0.36%) was comparable to the share of CAZymes in the metatranscriptome of a maple forest (Hesse et al., 2015), indicating comparable importance.

 Involvement of soil organisms in C transformation

 The vast majority of glycoside hydrolases and auxiliary enzymes (83-92% and 93-95%, respectively) were produced by microorganisms, i.e. fungi, bacteria and archaea, which was slightly more than their share on the overall transcription (83%; (Žifčáková et al., 2016)).
 Of these, the share of archaea was negligible.
-Fungi accounted for the higher share of AA production then bacteria and this was also the case of GH production in litter; in soil, GH were produced equally by fungi and bacteria in summer, but bacteria largely dominated GH production on soil in winter (Fig. 1).
-The share of fungi is substantially higher than in metatranscriptomic studies from a maple forest or in peatlands where bacterial CAZy transcripts were 2.6 to 5-fold more abundant then eukaryotic ones (Hesse et al., 2015; Ivanova et al., 2016).
-This indicates high importance of fungi in coniferous forests, although the comparison may be biased by the fact that previous studies annotated short reads and used a limited reference database for fungi so that their transcripts might have been overlooked.
-High share of fungal production of CAZymes is in line with the results obtained by proteomic analysis of decomposing beech litter, where fungal transcripts also dominated the enzyme pool (Schneider et al., 2012).
-Compared to this study, we have observed a much higher share of transcripts from Basidiomycota which is in line with their higher abundance in the coniferous forest soil (Žifčáková et al., 2016).
-The share of bacterial transcription of GH and AA, however, was substantial, especially in soil, and bacteria obviously produce a significant share of enzymes that allow them to access C in cellulose or hemicelluloses (Eichorst and Kuske 2012; López-Mondéjar et al., 2016; Štursová et al., 2012).
+Fungi accounted for the higher share of AA production then bacteria and this was also the case of GH production in litter; in soil, GH were produced equally by fungi and bacteria in summer, but bacteria largely dominated GH production in soil in winter (Fig. 1).
+The share of fungi is substantially higher than in metatranscriptomic studies from a maple forest or in peatlands, where bacterial CAZy transcripts were 2.6 to 5-fold more abundant then eukaryotic ones (Hesse et al., 2015; Ivanova et al., 2016).
+This indicates high importance of fungi in coniferous forests, although the comparison may be biased by the fact that previous studies annotated short reads and used a limited reference database for fungi so that relevant transcripts might have been overlooked.
+The observed dominance of fungal-associated CAZymes is consistent with previous results obtained by proteomic analysis of decomposing beech litter, where fungal transcripts also dominated the enzyme pool (Schneider et al., 2012).
+Compared to this study, we have observed a much higher share of transcripts from Basidiomycota which is also consistent with their higher abundance in the coniferous forest soil (Žifčáková et al., 2016).
+The share of bacterial transcription of GH and AA, however, was substantial, especially in soil, and bacteria produce a significant share of enzymes that allow them to access C in cellulose or hemicelluloses (Eichorst and Kuske 2012; López-Mondéjar et al., 2016; Štursová et al., 2012).
 Acidobacteria, Proteobacteria, Bacteroidetes and Actinobacteria were the most important bacterial producers of CAZymes (Fig. 1).
-These groups belong to the most abundant in the studied acidic forest topsoil (Žifčáková et al., 2016) and they were also find to dominate CAZy production in another acidic environment – the boreal peatland (Ivanova et al., 2016).
-In addition, the culturing and analysis of Acidobacteria, Proteobacteria, Bacteroidetes from coniferous forests confirmed the production of a wide range of extracellular enzymes by the individual members of these phyla, especially the Acidobacteria and Bacteroidetes (Lladó et al., 2016).
+These groups are known to be abundant in acidic forest topsoils (Žifčáková et al., 2016) and have also been found to be dominant in CAZy production in another acidic environment – the boreal peatland (Ivanova et al., 2016).
+The culturing and analysis of Acidobacteria, Proteobacteria, Bacteroidetes from coniferous forests has also previously confirmed the production of a wide range of extracellular enzymes by the individual members of these phyla, especially the Acidobacteria and Bacteroidetes (Lladó et al., 2016).